patilatharva/gs/README.md

 > [Graphite](https://graphite.dev) is a **fast, simple code review platform** designed for engineers who want to **write and review smaller pull requests, stay unblocked, and ship faster**.
 Anyone can start using Graphite individually without needing their coworkers to change tools - we'll seamlessly sync your code changes and reviews.
 We built Graphite because we missed internal code review tools like Phabricator (at Facebook) and Critique (Google) that help engineers create, approve, and ship small, incremental changes, and long-term we’re passionate about creating products & workflows that help fast-moving eng teams achieve more.

-## What is Charcoal?
+## What is gs?

-Charcoal is simply the Graphite CLI, but open source!
+gs is simply the Graphite CLI, but open source!

 On 7/14/2023 the Graphite team announced that they closed open source development of the Graphite CLI and [moved development to their private monorepo](https://github.com/withgraphite/graphite-cli).
 They also added a pay wall limiting free users to 10 open stacks at a time per organization starting 8/7/2023.